endoflife-date/endoflife.date/HACKING.md

 ### API Documentation

 The API Documentation is available at <https://endoflife.date/docs/api> and is generated from an OpenAPI Specification file located at `_data/openapi.yml`.
-The documentation is generated using an in-tree version of [jekyll-openapi](https://github.com/robertlove/jekyll-openapi).
+The documentation is rendered [Stoplight Elements](https://meta.stoplight.io/docs/elements/ZG9jOjMyNjU4OTY0-introduction-to-elements).

 ## Contributing Workflow